SgtDicks/WorkRepo/README.md

 - Uses OpenAI's API for transcription.
 - Displays the transcription in a GUI.

+### Prerequisites:
+- Python 3.x
+- Tkinter
+- ffmpeg (must be installed and added to PATH)
+- OpenAI API key

 ### Usage:
 1. Set your OpenAI API key.
 2. Run the script.